 In this article, we compare the updated NZ Diploma in Infrastructure Procurement Procedures and the Qualifications from the Chartered Institute of Procurement and Supply – so you have a useful reference guide to help you decide which will be the best fit for procurement staff within your organisation.

 The NZQA Procurement Qualification – a new name for a recognised standard

-The NZ Certificate in Infrastructure Procurement has just been listed NZQA, but this qualification is simply an update of the qualification that’s been the staple of the transport industry for decades.
-The new version builds in the latest procurement tools from around the world, and widens its applicability to all types of procurement.
+The NZ Certificate in Infrastructure Procurement became listed NZQA, but this qualification was simply an update of the qualification that’s been the staple of the transport industry for decades.
+The new version built in the latest procurement tools from around the world, and widened its applicability to all types of procurement.

 It’s tailored to the NZ procurement environment, especially the aspects where New Zealand practices are acclaimed as leading-edge (such as the use of Price-Quality Method spreadsheets to trade-off scores for attributes and price components of evaluation.

 Importantly, there is a strong focus on knowledge and application of NZ government’s five mandatory Principles of Procurement and its Rules of Sourcing, which are now relevant to all NZ government organisations including Councils.